Just Dance 2015: Downloadable content

 Additional songs for Just Dance 2015 were released as downloadable content.
 Some DLC songs were re-issues of songs released as DLC for previous editions.

 The game offers downloadable content songs for the player to download.
 One of them is free of charge.

 All of the DLC songs are no longer available for the Wii because of the closure of the Wii Shop Channel.
+The DLC songs for the Wii U were also discontinued following the Wii U's eShop's closure.
+Additionally, the DLC songs for the Xbox 360 were discontinued following the closure of the Xbox Live Marketplace.

 Reception

 Just Dance 2015 received mixed-to-positive reviews by critics; Metacritic lists the Xbox One version of the game with an aggregate score of 70 out of 100 based on 17 critic reviews, the PlayStation 4 version of the game with an aggregate score of 72 out of 100 based on 8 critic reviews, and the Wii U version of the game with an aggregate score of 75 out of 100 based on 6 critic reviews.

 Zack Stein of IGN gave the Xbox One version of Just Dance 2015 an 8.0 out of 10; describing the game as "a welcome, surprising reinvigoration of the series", Stein praised the game for continuing to provide an overall experience catered to a casual audience, jump-in multiplayer, along with improved Kinect motion tracking in-game, and the higher-quality production of the per-song background videos, but criticized the user interface for being "as confusing and frustrating as ever" due to irregular design choices and behaviors.
 In conclusion, Stein felt that "It would be easy to dismiss Just Dance 2015 as the 'same-old-same-old,' but that would overlook this finely tuned party game’s special-effects-laden dance numbers, complete with chorus lines and elaborate sets and costumes, and the social integration that holds the world-wide Just Dance community together."